Ahead of the climate conference

 Bernhard Schwager, the head of the Sustainability Office at Bosch, represented the company at the event, where he presented the processes of the energy management system that Bosch applies.
 The company aims to reduce CO2 emissions by 35 percent compared with 2007.
 To achieve this, Bosch has taken a systematic approach across business sectors.
 The board of management sets targets for the divisions, and the CO2 steering committee controls them every quarter.
 CO2 coordinators are charged with driving individual projects forward at the divisions.
 In so doing, they are supported by regional coordination offices.
 The plants continuously gather data on energy consumption and report to headquarters via a data acquisition tool.
 The approach has borne fruit: compared with 2007, the Bosch Group has already reduced its CO2 emissions relative to value added by 32.8 percent.

 Self-generation of power is an important building block in reducing CO2 emissions.
 For example, Bosch already uses regenerative energy systems at more than 30 locations – from photovoltaics and solar thermal energy to biomass, geothermal energy, hydropower, and wind energy.
 In 2017, energy output stood at 86.6 GWh, which represents 1.1. percent of total energy needs for electricity and heat.

 The Bosch site in Nashik, India is a pioneer in the self-generation of power.
 In 2017, the biggest solar power facility in India’s automotive industry began operations: 36,000 solar panels generate peak capacity of 10 megawatts.
-This covers more than 40 percent of the plant’s energy needs.
-The site is planning to cover all its energy needs with solar energy in the near future.
+This covers around 20 percent of the plant’s energy needs.
+The site is planning to cover half of its energy needs with solar energy in the near future.

 is the reduction in relative CO2 emissions that the Bosch Group achieved in 2017 over the 2007 reference year (target: 35 percent reduction by 2020 compared with 2007).